Fiona (far left) and Kat (far right) present the new guide to the teachers and children. c. Vickii Campen The CALLP Outdoor and Woodland Learning…

 - Weekly outdoor learning sessions with both Achiltibuie and Lochinver schools, covering cross-curricular learning with topics including literacy, numeracy, expressive arts, technology, health & wellbeing, social studies.

 - John Muir Award: Delivered as a P7 transition project, titled “the links between our favourite wild places”.
-Each P7 school group within the feeder area of Ullapool High School “Discovers”, “Explores” and “Conserves” a local wild place, and delivers activities at their place with the other P7 groups through a “Share” day.
-The programme concludes with a celebratory group walk up to Sail Gharbh summit of Quinag.
+Each P7 school group within the feeder area of Ullapool High School “Discovers”, “Explores” and “Conserves” a local wild place, and delivered activities at their place with the other P7 groups through a “Share” day.
+The programme concluded with a celebratory group walk up to Sail Gharbh summit of Quinag.

 - Isle Martin Island Explorer: A four-day residential trip with S1 pupils from Ullapool High School.
-Activities include kayaking, skiffing, seashore exploration, woodland immersion, and a mini overnight expedition to another part of the island.
+Activities included kayaking, skiffing, seashore exploration, woodland immersion, and a mini overnight expedition to another part of the island.

 - Mindfulness in the Woods: An experiential, hands-on and progression-based approach to learning about Mindfulness with P4-7s of Lochinver Primary School, supported by sights, sounds, smells and sensations of nature to enhance the learning experience.

-- Literacy Days: Supported by the Scottish Book Trust, these days offer the opportunity for P5-6s to collaborate with local authors and get creative with words in context of our natural environment and heritage.
+- Literacy Days: Supported by the Scottish Book Trust, these days offered the opportunity for P5-6s to collaborate with local authors and get creative with words in context of our natural environment and heritage.

 - Artist in Residence collaboration: In the first year of the CALLP artist in residence project, the schools worked with bronze artist Julia Cowie, to create moulds in wax discs that were used to create bronze casts for a community sculpture at Clachtoll Broch.
 In the second year we assisted primary and secondary school workshops with musician Alex Mackay to explore and record the sounds around Glencanisp which were then uploaded into music software to create compositions with.